jina-ai/GSoC/README.md

 #### Project Description

-Jina is developing a stateful executor feature that enables Deployments with a state to be replicated and scaled.
+- Jina is developing a stateful executor feature that enables Deployments with a state to be replicated and scaled.
 This opens the door to having a Vector Database in our ecosystem effectively and robustly.
 Iterating on ANNLite to act as the "Lucene" for Jina would be a great opportunity.

 #### Expected outcomes
-Prove and come up with an Executor in our Hub that uses ANNlite or DocArray with ANNLite as a backend to be the default Vector Databases for all our examples for mid-sized data requirements.
+- Prove and come up with an Executor in our Hub that uses ANNlite or DocArray with ANNLite as a backend to be the default Vector Databases for all our examples for mid-sized data requirements.

-### * 3️⃣ Project idea 3: Research about deploying LLM with Jina*
+### *Project idea 3: Research about deploying LLM with Jina*

 | info             | details                                                      |
 | ---------------- | ------------------------------------------------------------ |